soma2000-lang/Problem3/README.md

 │   │   └── routes/
 │   │       ├── __init__.py
 │   │       ├── items.py ## all the api end points have been done here
-│   │       ├── login.py # logged in user password reset , register user ,reset password token based authentication has been implemneted here
-│   │       ├── private.py # creating private users
-│   │       ├── users.py # all the crud operations in terms of the user has been used │   │       └── utils.py
+│   │       └── utils.py
-│   ├── __init__.py
+                 main.py # where the routing has been finallly done │   ├── __init__.py
 │   ├── deps.py # Database Session Management,OAuth2 Setup,Current User Authentication,Superuser Check, superuser privileges
 │   ├── main.py
 │   └── core/
 │       ├── config.py #CORS (Cross-Origin Resource Sharing) Configuration,Handles CORS origins ,Validates URLs for CORS │       ├── db.py # initializes the DB
-│       └── security.py
+│       └── security.py # getting the password hash,veryfying the password and getting the algorithm via"HS256" algo
 ├── tests/
 │   ├── api/
 │   ├── crud/
-│   ├── scripts/
-│   ├── utils/
+│   ├── scripts/    #trying to write the tests of all the features that have been implemented │   ├── utils/
 │   ├── __init__.py
 │   └── conftest.py